Caspar-Chen-hku/SE_project/README.md

 ### Warehouse Personnel

 - A warehouse personnel should press the "Generate PDF" button to download the shipping label file from the system.
-- A warehouse personnel should print and hand the shipping label over to the dispathcer.
+- A warehouse personnel should print and hand the shipping label over to the dispatcher.
 - After the warehouse personnel processed the order, he/she should press the "Confirm" button to notify the system.

 ### Dispatcher